In 1978, the tension on the streets of Managua was electric. The whole city teetered on the edge of becoming a warzone.

-In 1978, the Somoza family held the people of Nicaragua in a stranglehold, stripping the country of everything of value and making beggars out of honest citizens.
-The only thing that kept the Somozas in power was the draconian actions of the feared Guardia Nacional.
+The Somoza family held the people of Nicaragua in a stranglehold, stripping the country of everything of value and making beggars out of honest citizens.
+The only thing that kept them in power were the feared Guardia Nacional.

 In order to survive, Paco eked out a living as a street musician, busking and playing university parties.
 His politics were those of someone never sure of where he would get his next meal.
 But when a violent government crackdown erupts on the streets, he’s forced to choose sides in order to survive.